Date: April, 5 2009

 Shelton may have killed himself with that stupid flip.
 That scared the heck out of me.
 Also for those interested, I just found out that the tag titles was the preshow match with the Colons winning.
 It’s your general spotfest so far and that’s what it’s supposed to be.
 Crowd is fairly hot too.

 Horny busts out a stepladder which gets him nowhere at all.
 Naturally a jumping midget can take out six guys.
 Finlay brings out the big ladder which is required viewing anymore.
 Kofi takes a good shot and is down already.
 He’s taking a big beating and it’s working pretty well.

 Kofi is bumping like crazy in this match.
 I’m loving him so far as he’s the highlight of the show.
 Kane and Henry were dominant early on but here come the smaller people.
 Henry is back and is setting up a ladder.
 While he holds it up, Kofi runs up the side of it but falls and is caught in the World’s Strongest Slam in a sweet spot.

 MVP comes in to pound of Henry which gets him nowhere again.
 MVP stops Shelton, Punk stops MVP, Christian stops Punk.
-Punk and Christian do a cool spot on a ladder that’s balanced from one ladder to the top rope and even though the Unprettier was botched as hell, that’s hard to blame them for.
+Punk and Christian do a cool spot on a ladder that’s balanced from one ladder to the top rope and even though the Unprettier was botched, that’s hard to blame them for.